JvThunder/my-react-blog-app/public/blogs/journey-into-ai.md

 - It can be very discouraging at times, especially if you are not getting good results.
 - There will be more job opportunities in the industry, and most AI jobs now are probably more about applying LLM APIs, software engineering, data engineering, and only a few has to do with current state-of-the-art research, so it might be difficult to find a good fit in Singapore.

-**I’ll be transparent — there are definitely some cons to doing ML research as an undergrad in NTU:**
+***Some of the cons of doing ML research in NTU:**
 - Probably there are not many people interested in ML research as an undergraduate in NTU, so it is quite lonely at times.
 I'm personally only aware of a handful of students (<10) who are interested in ML research in NTU.
 - Sometimes the research culture in NTU might be rough too.
 Sure there are many professors with a lot of citations, but often times, mentorship is not prioritized.
 This is understandable considering professors are busy with their own research and PhD students but it can be very discouraging at times.
 Mine is so-so, but at least I get to stay in touch with the PhDs.
 I know some of my friends have it worse.
 Also language barrier is a thing.
 Not discriminating anyone, but fact of the matter is 90% of the researchers here are Chinese-speaking (In fact I was the only non-Chinese speaker in my team during URECA), so it will be difficult if you are not comfortable with Chinese.
 - Not much encouragement and short term incentive in general.
 Especially if you are going the academia route, the pay would probably not be great at all, and you might have a hard time standing out.
 (And most of the work you will do will be unpaid, and sometimes not even a good result will come out of the research)

 So, is ML research for you?
-I think it depends on you and your personal fit.
-If you are not sure, just try it!
-You will learn a lot more about yourself that way.
+I think it greatly depends on you and your personal fit.
+If you are not sure, just try doing a research project over the summer or throughout the semester!
+You will learn a lot more about your fit from there.

+## ML Researcher vs ML Engineer

+Some might wonder what the difference between ML researcher and ML engineer is.
+Actually I feel that these days, the lines between the two are blurring.
+Most of the skills are quite transferable, and indeed most ML researchers are also expected to be able to implement their ideas quickly and correctly.
+However, I think the key differences are:
+- The focus of the work: ML engineers don't need to come up with new models or algorithms.
+Instead, they focus on quickly iterating and/or implementing existing models, then testing it before deploying it into production.
+- The time scale: ML researchers usually have a longer time scale for working on just 1 or 2 difficult problem at a time, while ML engineers usually have a shorter time scale, and I heard that it is likely that ML engineers have to work or maintain multiple projects at once.
+- The work culture: ML researchers usually have more freedom to explore and innovate, while ML engineers usually have to follow strict guidelines and standards.
+"Don't reinvent the wheel" is a common saying in the industry.
+- The reward: As a researcher, the reward you will get is the excitement of discovering something new and the satisfaction of solving a difficult problem.
+As an engineer, the reward you will get is the satisfaction of building something that is used by many people and the money you will get.
+Generally speaking, I would recommend not to go to ML research only for the money, while not thinking of personal fit.
+Sure, some big tech companies like Google or Meta will pay PhD ML researchers tons of money, but unless you are one of the top 1% researchers of the world, it is unlikely to get that much, and more often than not, ML engineers can get paid more.

 ## For Technical Interview